bss489/Implement-Route-Planner/README.md

 # Implement-Route-Planner
-Implemented a Google-maps style routing algorithm using A star search algorithm find the shortest path between two points.
+Implement a Google-maps style routing algorithm using A star search algorithm find the shortest path between two points.

 Project includes the following files: